cat-kitty/Agar.io/README.md

 # Agar.io
-Created an interactive game (Agar.io offline) using Java with GUI and OOP.
+Recreated the interactive game (Agar.io) offline using Java with GUI and OOP.